 I realize that education spans a lot of ages, but role adoption is an often overlooked element, especially with older students.
 It can activate and actualize learning while immersing students in environments that nurture their skill sets.
 The absence of role playing opportunities is also reflective of a traditional education mind set.
 Remember, the closer to real a learning experience is, the more potent that learning experience will be.

 6. Integrated Subjects.
 As in real life situations, most undertakings are not subject specific.
 A musical band doesn't just make music.
-There are many skills and disciplines involved in a band performing a successful gig.
+As an example, there are many skills and disciplines involved in a music band performing successful gigs.
 There's bookings, marketing, advertising, stage cues, budgeting, graphics, lighting, sound mixing, contracts and promotion to consider before the band can perform.
-Addressing subject specific skills is important, like rehearsing and arranging, but integrating other skills for a band to be successful is paramount.
+Addressing subject specific skills is important, like rehearsing and arranging, but activating other relevant, real-world skills are paramount for a band to achieve success.

 When planning for authentic learning events your subject specific timetable pretty much goes out the window.
 That doesn't mean you've neglected covering your subject areas, it just means that math will occur as a consistent thread throughout your school day.
 Many school systems are presently structured into a "silo" or "subject to period" model with extensive rotary and that makes it somewhat difficult to integrate.
 Curriculum guidelines need to be adhered to, so identifying those curriculum expectations that are directly aligned to your authentic learning initiative is important.
 Most curricula are developmentally based, so incorporating expectations, with its numerous choices into an authentic learning event is quite doable.
 Reading, maths, social studies, technology, art, music, drama, health, physical education, science and even the languages will be present in your authentic learning (AL) event.
 The curriculum is really full of subject integrating opportunities.
 Teacher partnering is also highly recommended to actualize subject integration.

-In an ideal world, I'd plan the authentic learning initiative first, identify those skill-expectations required to successfully achieve an outcome, then attach a reasonable amount of academic curriculum expectations that align specifically with that authentic goal in mind.
-When I implemented The Egg Drop Project initiative, the volume of literacy, numeracy and writing expectations covered were impressive yet the initiative was anchored in Science & Technology.
+In an ideal world, I'd plan the authentic learning initiative first, identify those skill-expectations required to successfully achieve an outcome, then attach a reasonable amount of academic curriculum expectations that align specifically with that authentic goal.
+When I implemented The Egg Drop Project initiative, the volume of literacy, numeracy and writing expectations covered were impressive, yet the initiative was anchored in Science & Technology.

 7. Blended Scheduling.
 Once you've established your curriculum connections and have all subject areas represented, trust it.
 No longer will Social Studies happen at 2:15 pm after recess, Social Studies is being sufficiently implemented as your authentic learning event is unfolding.
 Trust your planning!
 This may be the hardest thing a teacher has to get used to when their authentic learning unit is in full swing.
 Consult with your administration and colleagues to create large blocks of time that will allow for creativity and deeper focus to flourish but be sure your curriculum expectations are being represented.
 Remember, starting and stopping is what a river does just before it dries up.
 By blending your scheduling you're maintaining a deep, continual flow.
 Time to go deep is your most valued asset.